-As of December 31, 2015, Belle's Lakeside Fairways projects comprising of Kew Gardens, Terrazas de Alava, Lakeside Enclave and Tivoli Place, Cotswold, Yume and Katsura were 100% complete.
-As of December 31, 2015, the first three phases of Sycamore Heights was 100% complete and the fourth phase is slated to be complete by end of year end of 2016.
+MANUEL A GANA President and CEO As of December 31, 2016, Belle's Lakeside Fairways projects comprising of Kew Gardens, Terrazas de Alava, Lakeside Enclave and Tivoli Place, Cotswold, Yume and Katsura were 100% complete.
+As of December 31, 2016, the first three phases of Sycamore Heights was 99% complete while fourth phase is 71% complete and is slated to be complete by end of year end of 2017.

 Pacific Online Systems Corporation ("Pacific Online"), incorporated in 1993, leases online betting equipment to the Philippine Charity Sweepstakes Office (PCSO) for their lottery operations.
 Pacific Online has been consistently profitable since its fiscal year 2002.
 Pacific Online listed its shares on the Philippine Stock Exchange with a successful initial public offering on April 12, 2007.
 A total of 39.8 million shares were offered to the public at P8.88 per share.
 Because of high demand for Pacific Online shares, it opened in the market at P13.25 per share on the listing date.
-Belle's subsidiary, Premium Leisure Corp., owned 50.1% of Pacific Online as of December 31, 2015.
+Belle's subsidiary, Premium Leisure Corp., owned 50.7% of Pacific Online as of December 31, 2016.